HomeBlogDoDI 6055.12 Hearing Conservation Program: Complete Guide for DoD Civilian Safety Managers

 ProfileHearing StatusOperational Impact

-H1Normal hearing; meets all military standardsNo restrictions; fully deployable; all duty assignments eligible
+H1Normal hearing; meets all military standardsNo restrictions; fully deployable

-H2Mild-to-moderate hearing loss; meets most standardsMay have some duty limitations; deployable with provisions; evaluated case-by-case
+H2Mild-to-moderate loss; meets most standardsMay have some duty limitations; case-by-case

 Civilian Employees — No Profiles

-DoD civilian employees are not assigned H1/H2/H3 hearing profiles.
-Their hearing shifts are handled through OSHA 1910.95 STS notification procedures and OSHA 300 Log recordability determinations.
+DoD civilian employees are not assigned H1/H2/H3 profiles.
+Their hearing shifts follow OSHA 1910.95 STS notification and 300 Log recordability procedures.

 Civilian-Specific Compliance Considerations